CPA872/ECE-4180-Final-Project/index.md

 MBED Repo Link: [https://os.mbed.com/users/cx872/code/4180-final_project/](https://os.mbed.com/users/cx872/code/4180-final_project/)

+## Setup instructions

+1. Connect the wiring to the MBED as shown in the schematic section of this webpage.
+Then attach your power supply.
+2. Compile the Source Code repository on the MBED cloud compiler and download it to your MBED.
+3. Power on the MBED by connecting it to the USB port on the power supply.
+4. You can set the temperature by pushing the "Higher" or "Lower" buttons, or using a bluetooth remote (You must pair the smartphone running the remote app to the MBED's Bluetooth UART Module.
+For detailed instructions, see [this 4180 MBED Wiki Page about the bluefruit module.](https://os.mbed.com/users/4180_1/notebook/adafruit-bluefruit-le-uart-friend---bluetooth-low-/))
+5. Calibrate the device by setting your existing thermostat to the "almost on" position (i.e. any cooler and the AC will engage).
+Attach the servo to the thermostat and set the device's Set Temperature to be the same as the "Room Temperature" indicated.
+6. You are now ready to use the device!

+Note: To use the Bluetooth Remote, please type
+`set xx.x`
+into the bluetooth serial port and hit enter, where xx.x is your temperature in celsius.

 ## Motivation
 HVAC Control in old Apartments (e.g. North Avenue East) is achieved through a wall-mounted knob.
 This can be inaccurate, with an unknown set temperature value and room temperature varying in a wide range wround the "set" temperature.